Self-Supervised Visual Learning by Variable Playback Speeds Prediction of a Video: Our Approach

-\textbf{Feature extraction:} The features of each sample clip are extracted by 3D CNN with shared parameters.
-We use three backbones as feature extractors, C3D \cite{Tran2015}, R3D, and R(2+1)D \cite{Tran2018} to learn the spatio-temporal features effectively.
-The performance of C3D is much higher than SIFT-3D \cite{PScovanner07} and HOG3D \cite{AKlaser08}, which are mainstream hand-crafted features for video in the past.
-R3D is a 3D CNN composition of ResNet, which has contributed greatly to the performance development of image-related tasks by using an ensemble of shallow networks.
-In video-related tasks, many studies have been developed in tasks such as detection, segmentation, and classification.
-R(2+1)D architecture decomposes the convolution layer of R3D into spatial and temporal kernels.
-The structure enables efficient optimization without increasing the number of parameters.
+\textbf{Feature extraction:} The features of each sample clip are extracted by 3D ConvNet with shared parameters.
+We use three backbones as feature extractors, C3D~\cite{Tran2015}, R3D, and R(2+1)D~\cite{Tran2018} to learn the spatio-temporal features effectively.

 Our approach is to stack nine convolution layers in C3D and use the output of the Conv5b layer as a feature.
 The size of the 3D kernel is 3$\times$3$\times$3.
 Both R3D and R(2+1)D consist of five blocks of convolution layers.
 The convolution block of R3D comprises two convolution layers with batch normalization and ReLU activation, respectively.
 The convolution block of R(2+1)D is similar to that of R3D except for the number of convolution layers.
 The last layer of the two models uses global adaptive pooling to extract spatio-temporal features.